Albert Stolow: Education

-He is the son of Nathan Stolow (1926–2014), an art and document conservator.
-Stolow studied Chemistry and Physics at Queen's University and then obtained his Ph.D. degree in Chemical Physics from the University of Toronto in 1988, studying under Nobel Laureate John C. Polanyi.
+Stolow studied Chemistry and Physics at Queen's University and then obtained his Ph.D. degree in chemical physics from the University of Toronto in 1988, studying under Nobel Laureate John C. Polanyi.
 Stolow was an NSERC post-doctoral fellow at the University of California, Berkeley from 1989 to 1992 where he worked with Nobel Laureate Yuan T. Lee.
 In fall 1992, Stolow joined the National Research Council in Ottawa where he established laboratories and research programs for the study of ultrafast molecular dynamics and quantum control.
 In 2014, he assumed the Canada Research Chair in Molecular Photonics at the University of Ottawa.